Originating motion in support of an application to modify or remove a restrictive covenant

 On the other hand, the Court has been known to be content with simply a sign on the land and no direct notification if there are no nearby beneficiaries.

-In recent times, the Court has directed applicants to notify the beneficiary at the address indicated on title and at the street address, if different.
+The Court now also directs applicants to notify the beneficiary at the address indicated on title and at the street address, if different.

 The second return–if the application is opposed

 The Court may then make orders providing for the further provision of evidence and the listing of the matter for hearing.
 Two examples can be found here and here.
-Once again, the schedules of parties may have been removed.
+The schedule of parties may have been removed.